hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 The `keyring` command is used to examine and modify the encryption keys used in Consul's [Gossip Pools](/docs/internals/gossip.html).
-It is capable of distributing new encryption keys to the cluster, revoking old encryption keys, and changing the key used by the cluster to encrypt messages.
+It is capable of distributing new encryption keys to the cluster, retiring old encryption keys, and changing the keys used by the cluster to encrypt messages.

 Because Consul utilizes multiple gossip pools, this command will only operate against a server node for most operations.
-The only operation which may be used on client machines is the `-init` argument for initial key configuration.
+All members in a Consul cluster, regardless of operational mode (client or server) or datacenter, will be modified/queried each time this command is run.
+This helps maintain operational simplicity by managing the multiple pools as a single unit.

 Consul allows multiple encryption keys to be in use simultaneously.
 This is intended to provide a transition state while the cluster converges.
 It is the